D-Robotics/rdk_model_zoo_s/samples/Vision/MobileNet/MobileNetV1/README.md

 ## 4. Deployment and Testing

 After downloading the .hbm file, you can run the test_MobileNetV1.ipynb Jupyter notebook to test the MobileNetV1 model on the board.

-To change the test image, download the dataset and place it in the data folder, then update the image path in the Jupyter notebook.
+To change the test image, download the dataset and place it in the data folder, then update the image path in the Jupyter notebook

 ![](./data/image.png)